happner/happn-cluster-benchmark/README.md

 Number of happn-3 clients to spawn and login to a node in the cluster, spread evenly across all workers and cluster nodes.

-#### --stop-after-seconds

-Allow to for test script to run.
-Starts counting only after all clients have started.

 #### --client-script

 Which script to run.
 Script has access to the logged-in hapn client and facilities to relay results back to the conductor.
 See  `lib/worker/00-client` example.

+#### --stop-after-seconds

+Allow time for benchmark script to run.
+Starts counting only after all clients have started.

 #### --script-param-custom1